Why Neurotypical Emotional Advice Fails AuDHD Brains

 Rejection Sensitive Dysphoria (RSD) creates sudden, intense emotional pain in response to perceived rejection.
 Because the AuDHD brain often struggles with how autism and ADHD are related, the impulsivity of ADHD can make us lash out before the Autistic processing catches up.

-It is common for AuDHD adults to process social interactions on a delay—sometimes 2 to 24 hours later.
+AuDHD adults commonly process social interactions on a delay, sometimes 2 to 24 hours later.
 You might feel fine during a meeting, only to feel angry or humiliated while doing dishes that evening.
 This is valid.

-For those in the PNW dealing with seasonal shifts, this delay can be exacerbated by the weather.
-Review our sensory survival guide for PNW rain to see how environmental factors might be slowing down your processing speed even further.
+For those in the PNW dealing with seasonal shifts, this delay can worsen with the weather.
+Review our sensory survival guide for PNW rain to see how environmental factors might slow down your processing speed even further.

 Scripts for Explaining Your Needs to Partners/Family